viddie/ttsApp/README.md

 ## Features of audio player:

- - Play any .wav or .mp3 file (.mp3 will be converted to .wav)
+ - Play any .wav or .mp3 file (.mp3 will be converted to .wav) that is in the same folder as the ttsApp.py
  - Play/Pause/Stop at any time
  - Set audio output device (Great in combination with Virtual Audio Cable & Voicemeeter Banana, so you are able to play audio and talk at the same time)
  - Set playback speed (Warning: No sound stretching, a faster speed means higher pitch!)
  - Set playback volume (Good for cancer mixes FeelsGoodMan Clap)
  - Download audio from a youtube video through the script and convert it to .wav (Warning: Download is slow af, not recommended for longer audio)
+ - Easily replay any of the last actions

 ## Installation